Rhizomatica/hermes-net/README.md

 Previosly called rhizo-uuardopd, is composed by a control daemon which transports uucp payload between uucico and the HF modem.
-It also contains uuport, a tool to be used in a uucico port in pipe mode to connect uucico to the uucp daemon.
+It also contains uuport, a tool to be used in a uucico port in pipe mode to connect uucico to the uucpd daemon.

 ## system_scripts